How Do You Prepare HVAC Equipment for a Storm

 When the storm has passed, make sure the system is safe before powering it back on.
 First, make sure there are no signs of damage and clean any debris from around the unit.
 Call San Antonio Air Service Experts for an equipment inspection if there is any damage or flooding to the unit.
 Once you’ve had an inspection by a professional, turn the heating and cooling system back on as soon as possible to help dry the home and limit mold from getting into the unit or ductwork.

-If your system has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call San Antonio Air Service Experts and learn about our Ultimate Protection Plan to help keep your HVAC equipment in working order all year long.
+If your system has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call San Antonio Air Service Experts and learn about our membership plans to help keep your HVAC equipment in working order all year long.